odysseyscience/react-s3-uploader/README.md

 When a file is chosen, it will immediately be uploaded to S3.
 You can listen for progress (and create a status bar, for example) by providing an `onProgress` function to the component.

+The `onBeforeUpload(file, next)` prop provides an opportunity to do something before the file upload begins, modify the file (scaling the image for example), or abort the upload by not calling `next(file)`.

 Using custom function to get signedUrl
 ------------